Wipeout 2097: Development

 As with the first installment, Wipeout 2097 was developed by Liverpudlian developer Psygnosis and the promotional art was designed by Sheffield-based The Designers Republic.
 The development cycle ran for seven months.
 To cater for the increase in Wipeout players, an easier learning curve was introduced whilst keeping the difficulty at the top end for the experienced gamers.
 The game was originally intended as a tracks add-on for the original Wipeout.
 No sequel had been planned, but Andy Satterthwaite (who worked on the MS-DOS version of the original) was asked by Psygnosis to apply for the role "internal producer".
 He did, and during the interview, asked to do a sequel to Wipeout, but instead ended up developing extra tracks.
 The add-on was titled Wipeout 2097 because Psygnosis did not want to give the impression that it was a full sequel.
-In the United States, it went by the name of Wipeout XL because it was felt that American players would not understand the concept of the game being set a century in the future.
+In the United States, it went by the name of Wipeout XL because it was felt that American players would not understand the concept of the game being set a century in the future, and might confuse it for an installment number.
 The American title was originally to be Wipeout XS (for "Excess"), but it was pointed out that XS could also stand for "extra small".
-Satterthwaite ended up with a team of two coders (two of whom were new), six artists, and Nick Burcombe.
+Satterthwaite ended up with a team of three coders (two of whom were new), six artists, and Nick Burcombe.

 The game's look was influenced by Japanese culture because the team had worked with The Designers Republic.
 Nicky Westcott was the lead artist, and her team built on the original vehicle designs.
 She also worked with the designers and coders on the tracks.
 Custom tools were created in Softimage to develop the tracks, which were tweaked and the team played each other's tracks to obtain feedback.
 During the process, Satterthwaite realised that he could do more than the tracks add-on he was tasked with producing.
 Work on the tracks began in January 1996, and the plan was to select eight tracks out of twenty designed and built in a month.
 Their "skinning" was expected to be complete by June, with the game anticipated for release in October.
 Despite the work involved, Satterthwaite had three uninvolved coders.
-The collision code from the original Wipeout was also completely overhauled.
+The collision code from the original Wipeout was also completely overhauled to make cornering easier by making wall grinding not bring the player to such a halt.